HereInPlainSight/gshade_installer/README.md

 ### Prerequisites

-To my knowledge this should work in virtually any Linux install that has access to bash and basic utilities.  `wget`, `ln`, `find`, `awk`, `sed`, `unzip`.
+To my knowledge this should work in virtually any Linux install that has access to bash and basic utilities.  `wget`, `ln`, `find`, `awk`, `sed`, `unzip`, `7z`*.
 You need a local copy of WINE installed -- the version itself doesn't matter, but if you'll be using your local copy of WINE to ***play*** the game, you'll need 4.2 or above to get shaders to work.

-As of 02-23-21, p7zip is also required.
+\* As of 02-23-21, `7z` (generally provided by the `p7zip` package in most distros) is also required.
 If you have a reliable source of the required 32-bit d3dcompiler that doesn't need it, I'm open to removing the requirement, but right now we're using the winetricks method.

 ### Installation